CarlKenner/decaf-emu/README.md

 This project makes use of submodules, please ensure you have cloned them properly using:
 - `git submodule update --init`

+Go to https://developer.oculus.com/downloads/pc/1.9.0/Oculus_SDK_for_Windows/ then download and extract it somewhere.
+	Copy the LibOVR folder to decaf-emu/libraries

 There are two decaf targets:
 - decaf-sdl - Default emulator target using SDL for window creation and input.